strimzi/strimzi.github.io/_posts/2020-09-07-introduction-to-system-tests.md

 of class will contains the external port name, external port 9094 with protocol TCP and more.
 You should see that everything what this type of test validates is only single behaviour of a sofware module that we define previously.
-We have no running `Kubernetes cluster`.
+We don't need a running `Kubernetes cluster` for unit tests.
 It is only in-memory representation of class in that case `Kafka` model.

 ```java